Teenager learning piano.jpg

 • Lessons take place weekly on a set day and time and can be joined at any time during the year

-• Lessons are provided in the comfort of your residence in Central London
+• Lessons are provided in West one central London